shelleywong/CSCI567-Course-Materials/Assignments/Assignment1.md

 ## Get Your Flutter Build Environment Setup

 To get the build environment on your computer you should go to the [Flutter Install](https://flutter.io/docs/get-started/install) page and follow the directions there for your operating system.
+For more detailed instructions and installation hints, look for the Lecture Outline called Flutter Intro and Setup (provided through Canvas).

 Make sure you:
-* Choose Mobile (Windows) or Android (Mac) for your first type of app
+* Choose **Android** (Windows, Mac, or Linux) for your first type of app
-* Confirm your system requirements meet the minimum requirements
+* Confirm your system requirements meet the minimum requirements for hardware and software
-* Configure a text editor (the Flutter team recommends using Visual Studio Code and the Flutter extension for VS Code)
+* Configure a text editor (I will use Visual Studio Code and the Flutter extension for VS Code during class)
 * Install the Flutter SDK
+  * Flutter now provides instructions to use VS Code to install OR to download a provided installation bundle to get the latest stable release of the Flutter SDK -- I recommend downloading and installing yourself, without VS Code
   * Windows users:
     * Make sure you do NOT install Flutter to a directory or path that contains special characters or spaces, or that requires elevated privileges
+  * All users:
-    * Make sure the SDK has been added to PATH
+    * Make sure the SDK has been added to the PATH environment variable
-  * Flutter now provides instructions to use VS Code to install OR to download a provided installation bundle to get the latest stable release of the Flutter SDK
+  * To enable these changes, make sure you close and reopen or restart any existing command prompts, terminal shells, or PowerShell instances.
 * Run `flutter doctor` to check your environment and display a report
   * I recommend running this command with the -v tag for verbose output